Clara Harris

 Clara Hamilton Harris (September 9, 1834 – December 24, 1883) was an American socialite.
-She and her then fiancé, and future husband, Henry Rathbone, were the guests of President Abraham Lincoln the night he was shot at Ford's Theatre.
-Rathbone's mental state deteriorated after the assassination, and in 1883, Harris was murdered by him.
+She and her then-fiancé, and future husband, Henry Rathbone, were the guests of President Abraham Lincoln on the night he was shot at Ford's Theatre.
+Rathbone's mental state deteriorated after the assassination, and in 1883, he murdered Harris.

 Early life and family

 Harris was born in Albany, New York, one of four children of U.S. Senator Ira Harris of New York, and his second wife Louisa Harris (née Tubbs).
 Harris' mother Louisa died in 1845.
 On August 1, 1848, Ira Harris married Pauline Rathbone (née Penney), the widow of Jared L. Rathbone, a successful merchant who later became the mayor of Albany.
 Jared and Pauline Rathbone had four children (two of whom, Anna and Charles, died in infancy) including sons, Jared Jr. and Henry.

-Although Harris and Henry Rathbone were raised in the same household and were related by their parents' marriage, they fell in love and later became engaged.
+Although Harris and Henry Rathbone were raised in the same household and were stepsiblings through their parents' marriage, they fell in love and later became engaged.
 Their engagement was interrupted when the American Civil War broke out in 1861 and Henry Rathbone joined the Union Army that year and became major in 1869 upon joining the 5th United States Infantry.